 1- Raven’s Standard Matrices

 Standard Raven’s Matrices are the original form of the matrices.
 They were used in 1938 for the first time.
-It is comprised of five sets and each set has 12 items.
-You need to have a greater level of cognitive ability to solve the questions correctly.
+It is comprised of five sets, and each set has 12 items.
+You need to have a higher level of cognitive ability to solve the questions correctly.
 You are not only required to understand the information but also analyze critically.
 All items are presented in written form in black ink on a white background.

 2- Raven’s Color Matrices